Nicolas-JF/Final-Portfolio-Template/README.md

 # Final Portfolio

-This repository is a collection of some of my key learnings during my XXXX - XXXX apprenticeship at COMPANY_HERE.
+This repository is a collection of some of my key learnings during my 2024 - 2025 apprenticeship at Fiserv/Clover Sport.

 ## Overview of Apprenticeship
-- **Host Company**:
-- **Duration**:
+- Multiverse
+- October 2024 - August 2025:
 - **Link to Portfolio Website**:

 ## Portfolio Introduction
-- Who you are
-- Why you do what you do
-- The teams you have worked on
-- Your areas of interest
+- Hi, I'm Nicolas.
+- I am part of the Support Software Engineering Team for Clover Sport and we develop software for POS systems for large venues.
+- I am interested in mobile/android development.